robotique-udes/zeus_rover/robot_upstart_guide.md

 ```bash
 rosrun robot_upstart install --master http://{ip}:11311 --job zeus_bringup {launch_file}
 ```
-In `usr/sbin/zeus_bringup-start`, comment this line:
+Robot_upstart will then ask you to run another command.
+Before doing this, you will need to make changes to `usr/sbin/zeus_bringup-start`.
+Comment the following line:
 ```
 #export ROS_HOSTNAME=$(hostname)
 ```
-and add the following line underneath with the correct IP address.
+Add the following line underneath with the correct IP address:
 ```
 export ROS_IP={ip}
 ```